TomasEkeli/TomasEkeli.github.io/docs/_posts/2026-06-19-dependency-cooldowns.md

 ### How to turn it on

-The single highest-leverage move you can make is probably in your dependabot / renovate configuration.
+The best move you can make is probably in your dependabot / renovate configuration.
 This covers the ecosystems that have no native option (Composer, NuGet, Maven).
 Regrettably this cannot be set at Enterprise level, and must be configured per repository.
 Set a cooldown once in `.github/dependabot.yml` and it applies across managers:

 ```yaml
 # .github/dependabot.yml